 If the BC security site is a residence, responding to noise complaints will be a big part of the job.

 Of course, catching shoplifters will be a constant for a BC Security Guard in a site with customers.
+Most BC cities have crime problems, even small cities such as Prince George.
+These crime ridden cities rely on BC Guards to mitigate this crime.

 BC Security Guards Work at Security Gates